leonp/leonp.github.io/_posts/2013-06-06-extra-form-fields-shoul-benefit-the-user.markdown

 ---
-author: admin
-comments: true
-date: 2013-06-06 19:56:53+00:00
 layout: post
-slug: extra-form-fields-shoul-benefit-the-user
-title: 'Extra form fields: Make sure they benefit the user'
+title: Extra form fields &#8211; Make sure they benefit the user
-wordpress_id: 3490
-categories:
-- Design
-- Web management
-tags:
-- forms
+category: work
 ---

 Something to look out for when your work CMS has a forms module.